 Having worked in many areas of executive education, today I prefer to contribute through more formal academic environments as a member of a team delivering larger scale, longer-term, or more intensive programmes, at both undergraduate and postgraduate levels; developing my own research themes; and collaborating with others.

-Since 2012, I have developed and led the leadership strand of the GCAP/Smith School (University of Oxford) ‘Adaptation Academy’ – helping senior leaders in the field of climate resilience hone their abilities to influence highly complex political landscapes.
-This work on distributed leadership is the subject of my tenth book – in preparation now.
+For five years, from 2012, I developed and led the leadership strand of the GCAP/Smith School (University of Oxford) ‘Adaptation Academy’ – helping senior leaders in the field of climate resilience hone their abilities to influence highly complex political landscapes.
+A further book on distributed leadership is in preparation now.

-In October 2013, I was offered the opportunity to experience teaching at The Oxfordshire Business and Enterprise School (TOBES) in Abingdon, which is an inspiring environment with a very diverse range of mature students.
-This confirmed my enjoyment of class facilitation.
-More recently (May 2015), I was invited to establish an Advanced Coaching course for the University of Oxford.
-This was very successful, and as a result, was confirmed as a Tutor in Psychology and Counselling.
-I am now responsible for devising, supervising, and sharing the delivery of, all coaching programmes – Introductory, Advanced, Group, and Online.
-I am hoping that these will be offered in South Australia soon too.
+In May 2015, I was invited to establish an Advanced Coaching course for the University of Oxford.
+This was very successful, and as a result, I was confirmed as a Tutor in Psychology and Counselling.
+I am now responsible for devising, supervising, and sharing the delivery of, all coaching programmes – Introductory, Advanced, Group, and Supervision, on an annual basis.
+My fifth course, on Reflective Practice, is scheduled for January 2020 (Hilary Term).

-My work is strongly influenced by my institutional memberships; as a Registered Member of the British Association of Counselling and Psychotherapy, Fellow of the Royal Society for the Arts, and Fellow of the Royal Anthropological Institute.
+My work is strongly influenced by my institutional memberships; as a Registered Member of the British Association of Counselling and Psychotherapy, and Fellow of the Royal Anthropological Institute.